 Choose Appealing Pictures

-Your cover photo and profile picture are the first things people notice when they visit your page.
+Your cover photo and profile picture are the first things people notice when they visit your page, and so are a critical component of your content strategy.
 Make sure the images are captivating and applicable to your business.
 Maximize the marketing potential of your Facebook photos by changing your cover and profile pictures seasonally or if you want to promote an event or company milestone.
-Check out these do’s and don’ts when it comes to creating your cover image, and use Canva to create a great-looking cover photo for free easily.

 Complete Your About Section